 Water Quality: PPID #17 strives to be a good steward of the aquifer and your water system.
 Year-round water quality monitoring ensures that your water is clean and safe.
-The presence of contaminants doesn't mean that your water is unsafe.
+The presence of contaminants does not mean that your water is unsafe.
 The EPA has set stringent maximum contaminant levels (MCL)s which are shown in Tables 1-3.
-A person would have to drink two (2) liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.
-You can protect your home drinking water quality by testing your backflow device annually.
+A person would have to drink two (2) liters of water every day at the MCL level for a lifetime to have a onein-a-million chance of having the described health effect.